gracevs333/gracevs333/README.md

-### Nice to meet you 👋

 <img src="gracehere.png" height="200">

-I'm Grace!
-A software developer currently working in the tech consulting space.
+Nice to meet you, I'm Grace! 👋 A software developer currently working in the tech consulting space.
 Although I don't get to utilise these skills much, I have an interest in design, user experience and frontend development.

 📫 Reach me at: gracesubianto@gmail.com<br/>
 🔎 Connect with me here: [gracesubianto](https://www.linkedin.com/in/gracesubianto/)